-Use the script below to call, write and/or tweet at Minister Ng, Minister Garneau and Minister Gould to let them know about our demands!
+Use the script below to call, write and/or tweet at Minister Joly, Minister Sajjan and Minister Ng to let them know about our demands!

 Voluntary measures have proven to be ineffective in preventing human rights abuses and environmental destruction linked to Canadian mining, energy, and garment projects overseas.